pauliusbaltrusis/markdown-resume/resume.md

 - Bash scripting for automation
 - Proficient in Microsoft Office, Quartzy, ELN, CPQ, Salesforce

-**Teaching and Supervision Experience**
+**Teaching and Supervision Skills**
-- Organization and leading of large-scale theoretical seminars and practical, hands-on instrument trainings at customer sites
+- Delivery of large-scale theoretical and practical instrument training to customers across the territory
-- Co-supervision of a Bioinformatics Ph.D. student
+- Co-supervision of a Bioinformatics Ph.D. student, contributing to research direction and skill development
-- Presentation of educational material for Swedish high school students
+- Communicating complex scientific concepts to non-specialist audiences, including Swedish high school students

 **Languages**
 - **Lithuanian** Native